-The UGST faculty has set the following objectives for the M.T.S. degree with the approval of the board of directors.
-Students will be responsible for demonstrating the achievement of all objectives through the Capstone Project (thesis and defense).
+The UGST faculty has set the following objectives for the M.T.S. degree with the approval of the board of directors and in conjunction with the Degree Program Standards of the Association of Theological Schools.
+Students will be responsible for demonstrating the achievement of all objectives through the Capstone Project.
+The Capstone for the MTS: General Track consists of a comprehensive exam.
+The Capstone for the MTS: Research Track consists of writing a thesis and defending it.